 Overhead image of Lemon Curd in a jar, with a spoon

-Of all the hundreds of desserts shared on this website, this Lemon Curd recipe is the one made most frequently at my home.
+Of the many desserts shared on this site, this Lemon Curd recipe is the one I make most often at home.

-And, without fail, people always ask to get the recipe for Lemon Curd when they taste it!
+Without fail, people always ask for the recipe when they try it!

 Process shots-- images of the sugar and lemon zest being pulsed together and then sugar and butter being creamed together